 By law, a licensed funeral director must oversee the final disposition of a body in New Jersey.
 For example, state law requires that “the funeral director in charge of the funeral or disposition of the body” must file the death certificate.
 (See New Jersey Statutes § 26:6-6 (2018).)

 Although a funeral director must carry out disposition arrangements, New Jersey law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person appointed by the deceased person in a will, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Embalming is almost never required.
 In New Jersey, a body must be embalmed only if it will be transported by common carrier (such as a train or an airplane) and it will not reach its destination within 24 hours.
 (New Jersey Health Department Regulation § 8:9-1.7 (2018).)